dbos-inc/dbos-docs/docs/quickstart.md

 </article>

 <article className="col col--6">
-Then, run this command to deploy your app.
+Then, run this command to deploy your app to DBOS Cloud.
-It will first prompt you to login and provision a Postgres database server on the cloud.
+Follow the prompts to sign in and to provision a Postgres database server on the cloud.
-After that, it will deploy your app to DBOS Cloud.
 </article>

 <article className="col col--6">